xprova/bisect-tau/README.md

 .ENDS mydut
 ```

-The sub-circuit definition (and any denpendencies) must be defined in the
+The sub-circuit definition (and any denpendencies) must be listed in the spice
-spice circuit file `dut.cir` at the root directory.
-The file must also
+circuit file `dut.cir` at the root directory.
+The file must also define the
-define the supply voltage and instantiate the design.
+supply voltage and instantiate the design.
 For example:

 ```
 .param vdd_voltage 	= 1